Yemen’s president steps aside amid efforts to end war

 Saudi Arabia welcomed Hadi’s move and urged the presidential council to embark upon U.N.-led negotiations with the Houthis to find a “political, final and comprehensive” settlement to the conflict, according to the state-run Saudi Press Agency.
 Powerful Saudi Crown Prince Mohammed bin Salman has also met with the council head and its members, Saudi state-run TV reported.

-The council has seven other members with political and military influence on the ground, including Aydarous al-Zubaidi, head of the secessionist Southern Transitional Council — an umbrella group of heavily armed and well-financed militias propped up by the UAE since 2015.

-Sheikh Sultan al-Aradah, the powerful governor of energy-rich Marib province, was also named a member of the council.
-So was Tariq Saleh, a militia leader and nephew of the late president who has close ties with the UAE.
+The council has seven other members, including Aydarous al-Zubaidi, head of the secessionist Southern Transitional Council — an umbrella group of heavily armed militias propped up by the UAE since 2015.
+Also in the council are Sheikh Sultan al-Aradah, the powerful governor of energy-rich Marib province, and Tariq Saleh, a militia leader and nephew of the late president with close ties to the UAE.

+Another member is Abdel-Rahman Abu Zarah, commander of UAE-backed Giants Brigades, which played a crucial role recently in repelling the Houthi offensive on the central city of Marib.

 Hadi was named president of Yemen in 2012 with a mission to oversee a democratic transition following its Arab Spring uprising that ended Saleh’s longtime rule.

-Also Thursday, talks hosted by the Saudi-based Gulf Cooperation Council over the Yemeni war entered their final day.
+Separately, talks hosted by the Saudi-based Gulf Cooperation Council over the Yemeni war entered their final day on Thursday.
 The Houthis have boycotted the GCC efforts because they were taking place in Saudi Arabia, their adversary’s territory.

-Jordan and Egypt have welcomed Yemen’s newly established presidential council.
-The Arab League’s Secretary-General Ahmed Aboul Gheit also expressed his support, saying he hoped the council would lead toward peace.

-He also called on the warring sides to respect the current truce as a gateway to “serious negotiations that could eventually end the suffering of the Yemeni people.”

 Magdy reported from Cairo.
 Associated Press writer Noha ElHennawy in Cairo contributed to this report.